Marsabit

-Marsabit is a town in the northern Marsabit County in Kenya.
+Marsabit is a town in northern Marsabit County, Kenya.
 It is situated in the former Eastern Province and is almost surrounded by the Marsabit National Park.
-The town is located 170 km east of the centre of the East African Rift at an elevation of between 1300 and 1400 metres.
-It serves as the capital of Marsabit County, and lies South East of the Chalbi Desert in a forested area known for its volcanoes and crater lakes.
+The town is located 170 km east of the centre of the East African Rift at an elevation of 1300–1400 m.
+It serves as the capital of Marsabit County, and lies southeast of the Chalbi Desert in a forested area known for its volcanoes and crater lakes.